ErikVini/specz_compilation/README.md

 The goal of this compilation is to provide a training sample for a machine-learning photometric redshift model (de Lima et al. 2022, [arXiv link](https://arxiv.org/abs/2110.13901)) to be used in the [Southern-Photometric Local Universe Survey](https://splus.cloud/) (SPLUS, Mendes de Oliveira et al. 2019, [arXiv link](https://arxiv.org/abs/1907.01567)).

-This compilation contains 5000+ catalogues of spectroscopic redshifts from services such as [VizieR](http://vizier.cds.unistra.fr/), [HEASARC](https://heasarc.gsfc.nasa.gov/), [SDSS](http://skyserver.sdss.org/CasJobs/), and others.
-After removing duplicates, the number of catalogues in the final compination is 1852 and the total number of objects is 8437460, including galaxies, stars, QSOs, and other object types.
-The catalogue name in the TAP services, work titles, number of objects, and authors are present in the files [`reference_catalogues_all.csv`](https://github.com/ErikVini/SpecZCompilation/blob/4aea730686da8e0df6a39b4e235a9aed6abdfb09/reference_catalogues_all.csv), [`external_catalogues_used.csv`](https://github.com/ErikVini/SpecZCompilation/blob/4aea730686da8e0df6a39b4e235a9aed6abdfb09/external_catalogues_used.csv), and [`reference_catalogues_used.csv`](https://github.com/ErikVini/SpecZCompilation/blob/4aea730686da8e0df6a39b4e235a9aed6abdfb09/reference_catalogues_used.csv) for all downloaded tables and the ones used in the final compilation (after removing duplicates) respectively.
+This compilation contains 5000+ catalogues of spectroscopic redshifts from services such as [VizieR](http://vizier.cds.unistra.fr/), [HEASARC](https://heasarc.gsfc.nasa.gov/), [SDSS](http://skyserver.sdss.org/CasJobs/), [DESI DR1](https://datalab.noirlab.edu/desi/) and others.
+After removing duplicates, the number of catalogues in the final compination is 2324 and the total number of objects is 16241177, including galaxies, stars, QSOs, and other object types.
+The catalogue name in the TAP services, work titles, number of objects, and authors are present in the files [`reference_catalogues_all.csv`](https://github.com/ErikVini/SpecZCompilation/blob/4aea730686da8e0df6a39b4e235a9aed6abdfb09/reference_catalogues_all.csv) and [`reference_catalogues_used.csv`](https://github.com/ErikVini/SpecZCompilation/blob/4aea730686da8e0df6a39b4e235a9aed6abdfb09/reference_catalogues_used.csv) for all downloaded tables and the ones used in the final compilation (after removing duplicates) respectively.

-The catalogue can be downloaded via Google Drive in the "[Releases](https://github.com/ErikVini/SpecZCompilation/releases/latest)" section.
+The catalogue can be downloaded via Zenodo: https://zenodo.org/records/12728524

 Compilation numbers:
-* `STAR`: 4812282
-* `GALAXY`: 2548065
+* `GALAXY`: 9577253
+* `STAR`: 3024700
-* `QSO`: 507894
+* `QSO`: 948712
-* `AGN`: 35192
-* `GLOBCLUSTER`: 2245
+* `GLOBCLUSTER`: 27538
-* `SUPERNOVAE`: 1948
+* `SUPERNOVAE`: 6437
-* `UNCLEAR` (described below): 529602
+* `UNCLEAR` (described below): 2573150

 The columns available are:
 * `RA`: right ascension (degrees),
 * `DEC`: declination (degrees),
 * `z`: spectroscopic redshift,
+* `z_significant_figures`: the numerical precision of the redshift,
 * `e_z`: error in the spectroscopic redshift,
 * `f_z`: flag for the spectroscopic redshift quality,
 * `class_spec`: spectroscopic classification of the object,
+* `subclass`: subclass of the object,
+* `subsubclass`: subsubclass of the object,
 * `original_class_spec`: original spectroscopic classification of the object (before grouping),
+* `original_f_z`: original redshift quality flag of the object,
 * `source`: TAP service and catalogue from which the information was obtained.

 Not all catalogues used contain information about the redshift error, quality flags, and/or classes.
 In these situations the value is left empty.

 ## How it was done
 A script written in Python is used to download all catalogues from the VizieR and HEASARC table access protocol (TAP) services using a series of queries to obtain the table names, respective column names for coordinates, redshift, redshift error, and class, and their descriptions.
-This information is used to generate another table which contains all information needed to query for the objects (`RA`, `DEC`, `z`, `e_z`, `f_z`, `class_spec`).
+This information is used to generate another table which contains all information needed to query for the objects.

 Before downloading all possible tables, and since there are duplicates, a pre-processing is done to remove tables that:
 * The `z` column does not correspond to spectroscopic redshifts (such as metallicities or distance above the plane of the galaxy, for example)